Making and selling Yoder's Good Health Recipe didn't come about because of some grand

 from chain stores.
 To make a very long story short, pretty soon, people started calling and wanting our product.

-marketing organization.
+organization.
 We rely mostly on word-of-mouth and depend on people telling their local store about us.
-We're still
+We're still a very

-a very small business and we'll continue to be small.
+small business and we'll continue to be small.
 That's just the way I want it.
-If you call the number on the back
+If you call the number on the back of the

 It's also important that our customers buy our product because they believe in the value of the ingredients in